I’m murdering these as I find them, but they’re interesting while they’re still alive. Take a look.

 But I dislike noise, so while my first flight in a light aeroplane – with an Odendaal or a Wessels piloting it – was great, and my first flight across the Atlantic in a Boeing 707 at seventeen was unforgettable, it was a glider flight that first got me saying “Now THIS is flying!!”

 We hopped into the sleek craft, me in front and my pilot Blom behind me.
 Someone attached the long cable to the nose and someone else revved the V8 engine far ahead of us at the end of the runway of the Harrismith aerodrome on top of 42nd Hill.
 The cable tensed and we started forward, ever-faster.
 Very soon we rose and climbed steeply.
-After quite a while Blom must have pulled something as the cable dropped away and we turned, free as a bird, towards the NW cliffs of Platberg.
+After quite a while Blom must have pulled something as the cable dropped away and we turned, free as a bird, towards the SW cliffs of Platberg.

-Years later I’m married and Aitch, having checked that my life insurance is up-to-date (kidding!) gives me a magic birthday present: A Hans Fokkens paragliding course in Bulwer KZN.
-We arrive on Friday night and check into an old house on the mountain side of the village.
+Years later, I’m married and Aitch, having checked that my life insurance is up-to-date (kidding!) gives me a magic birthday present: A Hans Fokkens paragliding course in Bulwer KZN.
+We arrive on Friday night and check into an old house on the mountainside of the village.

 The next morning we’re on the hillside getting air into the wing and learning to lift, turn, run and FLY!
 The first time you lift off you think No-o!
 Yesss!!

-Soon I’m able to take off at will on the beginner slope and we move up the mountain.
-I love the fact that you pack your own wing in a backpack and carry it up the mountain yourself.
-My first flight was fantastic but short, basically straight down and a rough and tumble landing.
 My next flight is way better, way higher and way longer, as this time Hans attaches a walkie talkie to me and can tell me what to do.
 “Lean right!
 Hard right!
 More!” comes over the speaker and thus he keeps me in a thermal and I keep climbing.
 Fifteen minutes in the air, rising 100m above the take-off point!
+Now this, this really was flying!
+Even better than Blom’s beautiful fibreglass glider.

 Wonderful, silent, wind-in-your-hair flight at last!